GfSE/SAF-Specification/developing-saf/concept/concepts.md

 realized by Stereotype [SAF_LogicalElement](../../stereotypes.md#SAF_LogicalElement)

-Describes a logical, conceptual system as specification for an implementation of a system, or system part.
+Describes a conceptual Logical Element as specification for an implementation of a system, or system element.
-## Logical Element Role
-General part of a logical System Context
 ## Logical Environment
 exposed in viewpoint [System Context Definition Viewpoint](../viewpoints/System-Context-Definition-Viewpoint.md)